libxsmm/libxsmm/documentation/libxsmm_samples.md

 ./bazel-bin/hello
 ```

-The C code given here uses LIBXSMM in header-only form (`#include <libxsmm_source.h>`), which is in contrast to the code shown in the [main documentation](https://libxsmm.readthedocs.io/#hello-libxsmm).
-The Fortran code (`hello.f`) may be manually compiled like `gfortran -I/path/to/libxsmm/include hello.f -L/path/to/libxsmm/lib -libxsmmf -lxsmm -lxsmmnoblas -o hello` or as part of the above described invocation of GNU Make.
+The [C/C++ code](https://github.com/hfp/libxsmm/blob/master/samples/hello/hello.cpp) given here uses LIBXSMM in header-only form (`#include <libxsmm_source.h>`), which is in contrast to the code shown in the [main documentation](https://libxsmm.readthedocs.io/#hello-libxsmm).
+The [Fortran code](https://github.com/hfp/libxsmm/blob/master/samples/hello/hello.f) (`hello.f`) can be manually compiled like `gfortran -I/path/to/libxsmm/include hello.f -L/path/to/libxsmm/lib -libxsmmf -lxsmm -lxsmmnoblas -o hello` or as part of the above described invocation of GNU Make.

 ## Magazine